-Why does Spatial Omics Matter?
+Why do Spatial Omics Matter?

-In typical experiments, a scientist adds detection reagents directly to the tissue and read the results out with a microscope.
+In typical experiments, a scientist adds detection reagents directly to the tissue and reads the results out with a microscope.
 Through NanoString’s innovative approach, detection is done in a much different manner.

-First, each affinity reagent molecule binds to its intended target which is linked to a unique DNA sequence with a UV light-cleavable linker.
+First, each affinity reagent molecule binds to its intended target, which is linked to a unique DNA sequence with a UV light-cleavable linker.

 Next, these are placed on the tissue section(s) of interest, effectively “staining” them invisibly.

 This is repeated for each region of interest to map protein or transcriptional activity within the tissue architecture.

-This is done by using the standard NanoString nCounter® analysis system, or quantified by next-generation sequencing (NGS).
-Where the entire plate can be pooled into a single tube, purified and sequenced.
+This is done by using the standard NanoString nCounter® analysis system or quantified by next-generation sequencing (NGS) where the entire plate can be pooled into a single tube, purified, and sequenced.
 The reads are processed into digital counts and mapped back to each ROI generating a

 The power of the NanoString approach to Spatial Biology